 Tesla Car Insurance Cost by Age

-Tesla insurance can vary anywhere from $680 per year to around $11,781 annually depending on your age and coverage level chosen.
-In general, teens pay the most for car insurance and costs decrease until you are about 60 years old.
-Once you pass this point, auto insurance increases in cost slightly as you reach more senior ages.
-In the table below, we show how age affects costs for Tesla insurance.
+Tesla insurance costs vary from $680 to around $11,781 annually, depending on your age and coverage level chosen.
+Teenagers pay the most for car insurance, and rates decrease until you're about 60.
+Once you pass this point, auto insurance costs increase slightly as you reach more senior ages.
+The table below shows how age affects Tesla insurance costs.

 *Rates are for a driver with good credit and no driving violations.